 Yes sure!
 There are many tasks that could use quite a bit of automation in PowerPoint such as:

 I would like to clarify this point, as couple of readers specifically asked for this.
-Microsoft PowerPoint doesn’t ship a macro recorder such as the one you’ll find in Word.
-Therefore, you’ll need to create one manually using Visual Basic for applications (VBA), which is a relatively simple programming language used to extend Microsoft Office.
-That said, the process is not complicated , just follow along the instructions below.
+Microsoft PowerPoint doesn’t ship a macro recorder such as the one you’ll find in Word or Excel.
+Therefore, if you want to automate PowerPoint, you’ll need to create your macro manually using Visual Basic for applications (VBA).
+VBA is a relatively simple programming language used by power users to extend Microsoft Office functionality.
+All that said, the process is not complicated , just follow along the instructions below.

-First off, let us create a backup of your original presentation, so you can always come back to it if needed:
+First off, we’ll go ahead and create a backup of the original presentation, so you can always come back to it if needed:

-Then, if you don’t see the developer button in your Ribbon, you should go ahead and enable the development menu.
+Now, you need to able to access your VBA programming user interface.
+If for some case you don’t see the a menu called Developer which by default appears in the right side of your Ribbon, you should go ahead and enable the development menu.

 Your next step would be to insert your VBA code snippet into a Visual Basic for Applications Project Module.
 Follow the instructions below:

-Note: Your Microsoft Office installation might have VBA Macros disabled by default.
-If that’s the case, from the Developer ta, hit Macro Security and select Disable all Macros except digitally signed.
+Your Microsoft Office installation might have VBA Macros disabled by default.
+If that’s the case, from the Developer tab, hit Macro Security and select Disable all Macros except digitally signed.